chaoss/community-handbook/README.md

 The CONTRIBUTING.md and README.md files contain information about repository specific guidelines and Website maintainers information respectively.
 Both point to the `contributing.md` for contribution guidelines.

 ### Design
 Contribution guidelines for User Interface Design (UI), User Experience Design (UX), Graphic Design and Visual Identity, User Design Research and Documentation.
-These guidelines are listed in the Community Handbook under the Website header navigation.
+These [Design guidelines](https://github.com/pratik2315/community-handbook/tree/season-of-docs/Website%20Contributing/design) are listed in the Community Handbook under the Website header navigation.

 ### Development
 To contribute to Chaoss projects like Augur, GrimoireLab and Cregit.
 We need to follow project specific contribution guidelines.
-This document contains information releated to project guidelines.
+This document contains contribution information releated to [Development guidelines]https://github.com/pratik2315/community-handbook/tree/season-of-docs/Website%20Contributing/development().

 ### Documentation
 Unfortunately, good code won't speak for itself.
 That's why we need a good documentation for our projects and website.
-This document explains the documentation contribution guidelines and guides you to submit your documentation related PR.
+This document explains the [Documentation contribution guidelines](https://github.com/pratik2315/community-handbook/tree/season-of-docs/Website%20Contributing/documentation) and guides you to submit your documentation related PR.